kbsriram/keypan/README.md

 and then visit http://localhost:8014

-## Publishing your key with `gpg`
+## Adding a profile to your key

-Here's how to use `gpg` to add your various social media profiles to your key.
+Here's how to use `gpg` to add your social media profiles to your key.

 1. First add each profile url as a new uid.
 For example,
 <pre>